“Uncertainty Is an Uncomfortable Position. But Certainty Is an Absurd One.” — Voltaire

 This betting approach was taken up by economist Anna Dreber and others.
 In response to psychology’s reproducibility trouble, they decided to set up a betting market for the reproduction of 100 studies from 2008.

 They found that when experts simply picked which studies they thought would be reproducible, they were right 58% of the time.
-However, when the researchers had $100 each to buy or sell stock in different studies, accuracy grew to 71%.
+However, when the researchers who knew what to look for in stocks had $100 each to buy or sell stock in different studies, accuracy grew to 71%.

 Putting more skin in the game puts pressure on us to do a gut check.
 It’s too easy to arrive at a conclusion that wasn’t properly thought through, putting something extra on the line makes us think a little harder.